AmenGemechu/Portofolio-1/README.md

  - List of applications and thei content description was taken from:
  - https://access2mobility.com/top-8-mobile-apps-for-persons-with-disabilities/

- - Instructions on how to implement form validation on the feedback form was taken from a w3c schools tutorial.

  - The icons in the footer were taken from Font Awesome. https://fontawesome.com/